Chains of reproducing kernel Hilbert spaces generated by unimodular functions: Proof of results in Section

 To prove (4), the proof of \cite[Lemma 4.1]{Su19_1} can be applied by replacing $\Theta(-z)$ and $(\mathsf{F}f)(-z)$, etc. in \cite{Su19_1} with $\theta^\sharp(z)$ and $(\mathsf{F}f)^\sharp(z)$, etc. in this paper.
 The difference on the definition of the operator $\mathsf{K}$ does not affect the argument of the proof. \end{proof}

-For any of (K2), (K3), (K4), (K6), (K7), (K8), we do not know whether it holds for a general inner function.
-However, for (K6) and (K7), we can give sufficient conditions as in Section \ref{section_7}.
-As in the example in Section \ref{section_3_2}, (K8) may not hold in general even if $u$ is a meromorphic inner function.
+For any of (O2), (O3), (O4), (O6), (O7), (O8), we do not know whether it holds for a general inner function.
+However, for (O6) and (O7), we can give sufficient conditions as in Section \ref{section_7}.
+As in the example in Section \ref{section_3_2}, (O8) may not hold in general even if $u$ is a meromorphic inner function.